-LeBron Raymone James (born December 30, 1984) is an NBA small forward for the Los Angeles Lakers.
+LeBron Raymone James (born December 30, 1984 in Akron, Ohio) is an NBA small forward for the Los Angeles Lakers.
 Previously, he played for the Cleveland Cavaliers and Miami Heat, winning championships for each team he's played.

-Considered to be the face of the league since at least the start of the 2010s, if not earlier than that, LeBron is the holder of three NBA championships and four NBA MVP awards.
-With numerous other awards such as three NBA Finals MVP awards, an NBA scoring title, selection to the NBA All-Star game in all but one of his fifteen years in the league, records of 16 overall and 13 first-team All-NBA selections, a Rookie of the Year award, and two Olympic Gold Medals, he is considered by many to be the greatest basketball player since Michael Jordan (and some will argue that James is superior).
+Considered to be the face of the league since at least the start of the 2010s, if not earlier than that, LeBron is the holder of four NBA championships and four NBA MVP awards.
+With numerous other awards such as four NBA Finals MVP awards, an NBA scoring title, selection to the NBA All-Star game in all but one of his 17 seasons in the league, records of 16 overall and 13 first-team All-NBA selections, a Rookie of the Year award, and two Olympic Gold Medals, he is considered by many to be the greatest basketball player since Michael Jordan (and some will argue that James is superior).
 Not to mention that he's the only individual to have been named Sportsperson of the Year by Sports Illustrated three times.*

 Tropes associated with LeBron James:

 - The Ace: Considered to be one for the Cavaliers, especially in the 2017-2018 season where he led Cleveland to the Finals, despite the Cavs having major issues due to roster changes (such as losing perennial All-Star Kyrie Irving to Boston in what turned out to be a lopsided deal in the Celtics' favor).
 LeBron took it to another level when the media and the fans seriously started to consider that he might be better than Michael Jordan, who is by far the consensus best player in NBA history, and considered by many to be untouchable in that regard.
 James mostly earned this distinction by winning his conference eight years in a row, with two different teams (Miami and Cleveland); only one other player has appeared in the Finals in as many consecutive years while also being a league MVP (Bill Russell did so 10 times from 1957-66, all with the same Boston Celtics team).
 After moving to the L.A.
 Lakers, he led them to a championship in his second season after barely missing the playoffs his first season there, winning it for Kobe Bryant after a long, hard, arduous season that impacted the Lakers physically, mentally, and emotionally.

-- Always Someone Better: Michael Jordan is this to him.
-While it's debatable who is the better player, Jordan has the accolades to back him up, winning as many Finals as LeBron has lost.
+- Michael Jordan is this to him.
+While it's debatable who is the better player, Jordan has the accolades to back him up, winning as many Finals series as LeBron has lost.
 LeBron himself has stated that his main motivation is to catch "the ghost [who] played in Chicago".

 - Easily Forgiven: When LeBron left his hometown Cleveland Cavaliers to join the Miami Heat in the summer of 2010, just about the entire city felt betrayed and LeBron became an instant villain, as well as arguably the most hated sports figure in Cleveland's history (his only competition being Art Modell).
 Fans burned his memorabilia in protest and anguish, his murals in Cleveland were either removed, defaced, or both, and his presence at the Cavaliers' home arena elicited "Roman Reigns the day after he retired The Undertaker" levels of boos and fan vitriol, plus the need for increased security personnel.